spring-iitd/Cellular-Security/docs/divyanka-docs/two-vm-setup.md

 -------
 ***Author**: Divyanka Chaudhari (2019CS50429)*

-Please let me know if there can be any modification/addition or just create a pull request.
+If there's any Modification, Addition or Clarification required, please let me know or create a pull request.